dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 All SG_RULES states will be in separate discrete manifests in S3 and never stored persistently on the docker volume mount.

-Thus they are discrete and easily acceible from any module that requires them (modules 2 and 2e).
+Thus they are discrete and easily accessible from any module that requires them (modules 2 and 2e).

 XXXXXXXXXX